Sunday, March 3

 Naomi Parrella, MD & Fran Lee, FNP

-Thank you to Khaled Ali for this photo.
+Thank you to Christine Kozak for sharing this photo.

 With gratitude and appreciation for all beings,